 Synthetic jackets are more durable when it comes to abrasion.
 If you climb that last chimney pitch in the dark wearing your synthetic puffy coat and put some holes in it, no big deal.
-If you put holes in your down jacket, the down will leak out like the first winter snow.
+If you put holes in your down coat, the filling will leak out like the first winter snow.
 The white fluffy stuff that comes from birds also tends to be more expensive, although the extra cost will be offset in the long run due to the increased longevity of the product.

 Down Fill Powers

-Fill power is perhaps the most commonly misunderstood thing when choosing a down jacket.
-Usually a manufacturer will advertise a "fill power" of 650, 700, 850 etc. These numbers are a reference to the quality of the down insulation used.
+Fill power is perhaps the most commonly misunderstood purchase decision factor.
+Usually a manufacturer will advertise a "fill-power" of 650, 700, 850 etc. These numbers are a reference to the quality of the down insulation used.
 The number is actually a volume – the amount of cubic inches one ounce of down occupies.
-For example, one ounce of 800 fill power down will occupy 800 cubic inches when compressed by a standardized weight.
+For example, one ounce of 800 fill-power down will occupy 800 cubic inches when compressed by a standardized weight.
 If you use two ounces of 800 fill on jacket A, and two ounces of 700 fill on jacket B, jacket A – with the 800 fill down – will be warmer because it has more loft.
 However, a jacket may have eight ounces of 850 fill down and yet be of similar warmth to a jacket with twelve ounces of 650 fill down.
 The jacket featuring 850 fill down has similar warmth but will weigh less, and be more compressible, since it has less down in it.
 In other words, higher fill power down allows for better warmth-to-weight ratios, but is not always the definitive factor when considering warmth of a jacket.

-In general there are two primary construction methods for down jackets:
+In general there are two primary construction methods used in these down jackets:

 This method is most common.
 It is easier and less time-consuming for manufacturers than box baffle construction.
 The outer material is stitched directly into the inner lining, separating the down in different baffles.
 This method uses less fabric and is lighter than more complicated box baffle construction (see below), and is less costly.
-Because of weight, simplicity, and cost, most of the lightweight jackets, and many of the heavier ones, found in our reviews utilize this construction.
+Because of weight, simplicity, and cost, most of the lightweight jackets, and many of the heavier ones, utilize this construction.
 Although sewn through construction saves weight via the use of less material, it is less warm than box baffle construction because the down is pinched at the seams of the sewn through baffles and thus loft is reduced to zero at each point of baffle stitching.
 The sewn through baffling prevents the migration of the down (like a box baffle), but due to the simple construction it also reduces the optimum loft of the down, creating "cold spots" at each baffle seam.
 Most of the jackets in this review are made with sewn through construction.

 Box Baffle construction is the best method for optimizing the loft, and warmth, of the down fill.
 As opposed to sewn through construction, in which the outer and inner layers of the jacket are sewn together to create separate baffles, box baffle construction means that each separate baffle is its own three-dimensional cube or rectangle.
 This means that there is much less pinching of the down at the baffle's perimeter, maximizing the loft of the down, and minimizing cold spots.
 Jackets constructed this way are usually thicker, warmer, and more uniformly puffy with smoother baffles.
 Due to the use of extra material, and complexity, box baffle construction is sometimes heavier and more expensive, but offers a more optimized down performance, in terms of pure warmth, than the sewn-through method.
 Generally speaking, parkas are more likely to feature box baffle construction than lighter weight down jackets.

-The main fabrics (the outer shell and the lining) have an affect on its performance in four primary ways: durability, weight, warmth, and water resistance.
+The main fabrics (the outer shell and the lining) have an affect on a jacket's performance in four primary ways: durability, weight, warmth, and water resistance.

-A lightweight down jacket that weighs about 9 ounces usually has only 3 ounces of down.
+A lightweight model that weighs about nine ounces usually has only three ounces of down.
 The remainder of the total garment weight is the fabric, zippers, and other various small features like Velcro and cinch cords for adjustability.
-Jackets with lighter materials are more compressible and lighter.
+Jackets with lighter materials are obviously more compressible and lighter.

 Different fabrics have different durabilities.
-Thinner, and lighter, materials are usually more vulnerable to abrasion and snagging.
+Thinner and lighter materials are usually more vulnerable to abrasion and snagging.
 There are many super-light shell fabrics on the market that are rather impressive – they allow for the construction of jackets with phenomenal warmth-to-weight ratios.
-However if you are looking for a down jacket that you can use and abuse for years and years, consider that shell fabric durability may be your primary concern considering that down is itself inherently durable if properly cared for.
-When researching a jacket you're considering purchasing take the time to note the shell fabric material and it's relative weight compared to other similar jackets.
-Some jackets, like the MontBell Frost Smoke combine fabrics of different weights and durability in order to keep the total weight of the jacket relatively low while not entirely sacrificing overall durability.
+However if you are looking for a down jacket that you can use and abuse for years and years, considering shell fabric durability may be your primary concern considering that down is itself inherently durable if properly cared for.
+When researching a jacket you're considering purchasing, take the time to note the shell fabric material and it's relative weight compared to other similar jackets.
+The material used as the face fabric of a given jacket is described in the specs column of a jackets review page.

 The shell fabric will also affect the warmth of the jacket.
 You want the fabric to breathe a bit, allowing perspiration to escape.
 Otherwise the down would wet and lose its loft.